pedohorse/lifeblood/docs/source/nodes/core/attribute_splitter.rst

     * number of chunks
         Split by desired number of chunks
-Chunk Size
+:Chunk Size:
     Desired number of elements in each chunk
-Chunks Count
+:Chunks Count:
     Desired number of chunks
-Type
+:Type:
     For range mode - type of output range
-Output Range Start Attribute Name
+:Output Range Start Attribute Name:
-    For range mode - name of the attribute to set on split tasks that holds the starting number of the range Output Range End Attribute Name
+    For range mode - name of the attribute to set on split tasks that holds the starting number of the range
+:Output Range End Attribute Name:
-    For range mode - name of the attribute to set on split tasks that holds the ending number of the range Output Range Size Attribute Name
+    For range mode - name of the attribute to set on split tasks that holds the ending number of the range
+:Output Range Size Attribute Name:
     For range mode - name of the attribute to set on split tasks that holds the number of elements in the range